Cymraeg

 Safer Internet Day education packs

-UK Safer Internet Centre’s ‘Smart tech, safe choices’ themed packs can help you explore with learners how AI can be used safely and responsibly, and include topics such as:
+UK Safer Internet Centre’s ‘Smart tech, safe choices’ themed packs help you explore with learners how AI can be used safely and responsibly, and include topics such as:

 • voice assistants